T'Challa (Marvel Cinematic Universe): Zombie outbreak

 In an alternate 2018, T'Challa accompanies the Avengers to San Francisco in an attempt to contain a quantum virus unintentionally released by Hank Pym and Janet van Dyne.
 As the Avengers are attacked and turned into zombies, T'Challa is rescued by Vision, but soon learns that Vision only saved him so he could harvest T'Challa's body for the infected Wanda Maximoff.
 When the remaining survivors arrive at Vision's base, Bucky Barnes finds T'Challa missing his right leg.
 As most of the heroes sacrifice themselves to fend off Maximoff and the rest of the zombies, T'Challa, along with Peter Parker and Scott Lang, take the Quadjet to Wakanda, hoping to use Vision's Mind Stone to find a way to cure the population.
-However, they discover that all of Wakanda has been infected by a zombified Thanos, until they receive help from Thor, Rocket, and Groot, but they were annihilated.
-T'Challa sacrifices himself by lunging at Thanos and plunging them both into Wakanda's vibranium core, the Infinity Stones are destroyed, releasing a surge of energy.
+However, they discover that all of Wakanda has been infected by a zombified Thanos, until they receive help from Thor, Rocket, and Groot, but Thor was defeated and the latter two were annihilated.
+T'Challa sacrifices himself by lunging at Thanos and plunging them both into Wakanda's vibranium core; the Infinity Stones are destroyed, releasing a surge of energy.